matthewfinn/silver-barnacle/tau-js-web-path/8_CucumberWithJavaScript/4 - Writing Tests.md

 This is where we put our general reusable functions, typically actions and assertions.
 * Actions that you want your automation to do that will be executed in various Feature files.
 * Assertions - functions that will perform actual verification of data to judge if a test should pass or fail.

+## Page Objects
+**Page Objects are a representation of a page in a website or application.**

+It contains selectors for elements on the page, and methods responsible for interacting with the page.
+Basically, it allows us to separate the logic of our tests from the static nature of our pages.

+It's a good way to have a maintainable automation project for 2 reasons.
+1. If some element on a page changes it's selector, we can pretty easily update the Page Object without having to worry about modifying any test.
+2. If we decide we want to move away from Cucumber to a different framework, we can easily do so and still retain our Page Objects, and only focus on changing our tests to match that new framework.